bitfinexcom/bfx-hf-ui/README.md

 ### IMPORTANT NOTICE
-On November 6th 2024 the feature 'dead-man switch' ('DMS' for short) will no longer be supported in all versions of Bitfinex Honey, including past versions, independently of the version number and/or release date.
-After this date, if you stop your local environment, the orders you created using any version of this software will continue running unless you manually cancel them.
-This can lead to unexpected results in your trading experience.
+As [announced](https://www.bitfinex.com/posts/1072/), on November 6, 2024 Bitfinex Honey will no longer support the 'dead-man switch' or 'DMS' feature.
+This will apply to all versions of Bitfinex Honey.
+Your version of Bitfinex Honey will be affected.
+This change will mean that the orders you created using any version of Bitfinex Honey will continue running even if you turn off the machine running Bitfinex Honey.
+Previously, the DMS feature would have stopped those orders when you disconnected.
+If you do not want those orders to continue, you can close open orders before you disconnect Bitfinex Honey, or close them manually by logging into Bitfinex.
+Please plan accordingly for this change.

 # Bitfinex Honey UI